quicwg/base-drafts/draft-ietf-quic-transport.md

 Datagrams containing Initial packets MAY exceed 1200 bytes if the client believes that the network path and peer both support the size that it chooses.

-A server MUST discard an Initial packet that is carried in a UDP datagram with a payload that is less than the smallest allowed maximum packet size of 1200 bytes.
+A server MUST discard an Initial packet that is carried in a datagram with a payload that is less than the smallest allowed maximum packet size of 1200 bytes.
 A server MAY also immediately close the connection by sending a CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION; see